|Rewards Rating:||2 / 5|

 Luckily, a number of other cash back cards offer a comparable rewards rate, more flexibility and better cardholder perks.
 Here are a few of our top picks.

-The Amazon Prime Rewards Visa Signature card doesn’t charge an annual fee, but requires an Amazon Prime membership.
+The Prime Visa card doesn’t charge an annual fee, but requires an Amazon Prime membership.
 Though PayPal is not an accepted payment method on Amazon.com, this card’s 5% rewards rate on Amazon purchases could offer a lot of value if you don’t mind doing most of your shopping through the site.
-You’ll also enjoy a 5% rewards rate on Whole Foods purchases and a 2% rewards rate on gas, making it a decent option for everyday spending.
+You’ll also enjoy a 5% rewards rate on Whole Foods purchases and a 2% rewards rate on gas station purchases, making it a decent option for everyday spending.

-A great choose your bonus category rewards card, the Bank of America Cash Rewards credit card offers 3% cash back in a category of your choice and 2% cash back on grocery store and wholesale club purchases.
+A great choose your bonus category rewards card, the Bank of America Customized Cash Rewards credit card offers 3% cash back in a category of your choice and 2% cash back on grocery store and wholesale club purchases (on up to $2,500 in combined choice category/grocery store/wholesale club quarterly purchases, then 1%).
 Along with online shopping, 3% bonus category choices include gas, dining, travel, drug stores, furniture stores and home improvements.
 You can change your bonus category choice once per calendar month, making the card ideal if your spending habits change from month to month.

 Why get the PayPal Extras Mastercard?